effectivecore/core/docs/software.md

 =====================================================================

 The following software is incompatible:
-- Kaspersky Internet Security browser plugin can insert to page some CSS with strings like "appearance: checkbox" and etc.
+- Kaspersky Internet Security plugin for browser can insert to page some CSS with strings like "appearance: checkbox".
   This string can break your own styles of form elements like checkboxes, radios and other.
-Developers cannot do anything against violating web standards from third side.
-  Just ignore Kaspersky Internet Security.
+  This line has the next form: "input[type="checkbox"] {-webkit-appearance: checkbox !important}".
+  This line is contained in the file "/Applications/Kaspersky Anti-Virus For Mac.app/ Contents/PlugIns/KasperskySecurity.appex/Contents/Resources/Keyboard.css".
+  The only thing you can do is remove this line from this file on your side.

 Applications with subscription